-Founded in 1949 as Automatic Payrolls, Inc., ADP is the oldest and most well-known provider of payroll and human capital management solutions.
+ADP is the oldest and most well-known provider of payroll and human capital management solutions.
 From talent management to business process outsourcing, ADP offers a wide variety of solutions for businesses of every size.
-Their expansive portfolio brought in over $11 billion in revenue last year.
+Their expansive portfolio brought in over $14 billion in revenue last year.

 Paychex can scale up or down, depending on your needs, but they’re an especially popular choice among small businesses (between 1-49 employees).
 Paychex Flex is their flagship product for this market—a cloud-based platform where employers and accountants can upload payroll data, create custom reports, and manage benefits.

 Patriot Software is a lesser-known, but solid choice for small business payroll.
 What’s unique about Patriot is that they offer both accounting and payroll, so customers can potentially manage all of their financials from one system.
-Compared to some of the larger vendors on the market, their payroll service is remarkably affordable, starting at $10/month for DIY payroll, or $25 if you want to do it yourself, or have it outsourced.
+Compared to some of the larger vendors on the market, their payroll service is remarkably affordable, depending on if you want to do it yourself, or have it outsourced.

 Patriot Software is also one of the simpler solutions on the market, especially if you choose their full-service edition.
 Just enter hours worked, approve payroll, and process.
 Checks can be sent via direct deposit for free, or you can print paper checks.
 Unlike some of their competitors, Patriot doesn’t offer a native mobile app, so the self-service options for employees might be a little more limited.

-Thanks to their massive customer base and accountant partner network, Intuit has long enjoyed fame as one of the world’s top accounting solutions.
-But you don’t have to be a QuickBooks customer to use Intuit Payroll.
+Thanks to their massive customer base and accountant partner network, Quickbooks has long enjoyed fame as one of the world’s top accounting solutions.

-Gusto (formerly known as ZenPayroll) provides online payroll, health benefits, and workers comp, all rolled into one solution.
+Gusto provides online payroll, health benefits, and workers comp, all rolled into one solution.
 Gusto will also help you file federal, state, and local taxes, track time off, and issue W-2s and 1099s—all fairly standard for a payroll management tool, but good to know, nonetheless.

 Gusto differentiates itself from the competition in small but memorable ways, like their pay stubs with personal notes, or the charitable giving feature (employees can contribute to nonprofits directly from their check), or the fact that they’ll call the IRS on your behalf to address any payroll problems.
 Employees can use the online portal (or native mobile apps) to update their personal information and access pay stubs while they work for your company and for an unlimited period of time after.

 Zenefits is a “core HR” solution that includes payroll as a prominent feature—more a platform than a best-of-breed tool like others on this list.
-Zenefits has built a lot of acclaim in the startup world for the astronomical growth they achieved in just three years, since their founding in 2013.
+Zenefits has built a lot of acclaim in the startup world for the astronomical growth they achieved in seven years, since their founding in 2013.

 Wagepoint is a payroll automation solution tailored specifically to the needs of small businesses.
 It’s one of the more affordable solutions on the list—cheaper than Gusto, but comparable to Patriot Software.

 Their solution covers direct deposit, federal/state/local taxes, 1099s and W-2s, independent contracting, online pay stubs, and basic reporting features.
 If you’re looking for a tool that’s incredibly easy to set up and use, Wagepoint is definitely worth considering.
-Their pricing model is also straightforward: instead of using separate product tiers for varying levels of functionality, they charge a single per-payroll fee ($20), and an additional amount per-employee ($2).
+Their pricing model is also straightforward: instead of using separate product tiers for varying levels of functionality, they charge a single per-payroll fee, and an additional amount per-employee.